 1. Familiarisation with the FHIR standard and the national data content

-2. Development and own testing against Sandbox environments
+2. Development and own testing in Sandbox environments

 If an application needs new data content from outside the national data content, the application supplier must make a proposal on the expansion of the data content to be reviewed by the HL7 Finland Personal Health SIG development community in accordance with the data content development process.

 An application aimed for the use of social welfare and healthcare professionals must meet the requirements of the Client Data Act (class A).
-For that reason, professional applications utilising PHR must pass the certification process required in the Act on the Electronic Processing of Client Data in Health Care and Social Welfare.
+For that reason, professional applications utilising the PHR must pass the certification process required in the Act on the Electronic Processing of Client Data in Health Care and Social Welfare.

-Approval testing for PHR means the verification of internal testing of the application and ensuring its functioning against the client testing environments of the Kanta services.
+Joint testing for PHR means the verification of internal testing of the application and ensuring its functioning against the client testing environments of the Kanta Services.

-In the approval testing, the application supplier itself will test all the functionalities and data contents that the application will use from the Kanta PHR and which are required in the appendix to the THL directive.
-Mandatory test cases include, e.g. authorisation, functionalities by resource type/profile, compliance with the national data content, and display of data in My Kanta Pages.
+Joint testing involves the application supplier themselves testing all the functionalities and data content that the application will use from the Kanta PHR and which are required in the appendix to the THL directive.
+Mandatory test cases include, e.g. authorization, functionalities by resource type and profile, compliance with the national data content, and display of data in My Kanta Pages.

-Server-based applications need a test server certificate from the Population Register Centre (PRC) for approval testing.
+Server-based applications need a test server certificate from the Digital and Population Data Services Agency (prev.
+PRC) for joint testing.